jjmontesl/ddd/README.md

 to the project, note:

-- Treat operations as if they modified the object (many operations currently return a copy of the object but this will change for performance and consistency reasons):
+- Treat operations as if they modified the object (many operations currently return a copy of the object but this will change for performance and consistency reasons).
-- Accessors and usage of metadata and children will possibly change.
+- Access to metadata (`extra`, `.get`...) and propagation to children may change.
-- Usage will gravitate towards a Node hierarchy where each node has a transform (currently only DDDInstance objects have a transform and everything else is in global space).
+- Usage will gravitate towards a Node hierarchy where each node has a transform (currently only DDDInstance objects have a transform and all other geometries are in world space).

 ## Contributing